*I draw and paint with my finger on the iPad screen, rather than use a stylus.

 Some art apps require too much fiddling around with dials and so forth, to discover what’s there.
 Though with a bit of playing about I often find there is much to value media wise, in many of them.
 And this does compensate for the time spent learning the ropes.
 With a bit of practice it becomes easier to just get on with drawing and painting.
 I don’t like to use the layer system that some have; I don’t see a need for it.

 Another app, which has some interesting watercolour effects is “Auryn Ink”.
 The developers of this app seem dedicated to making it as much like using water and a brush, as is possible.
-They are still looking to make further refinements As yet, I’ve only dabbled in it a little.
+As yet, I’ve only dabbled in it a little.
+(2022 Update: looks like Auryn ink is no longer available).

 I love the element of surprise in using watercolour.
 Of not always knowing how the colour will travel, or what the colours will do.
 It’s surprising how well these art apps manage to emulate this aspect.